awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-deleting.md

 1. Choose **Delete the domain** and then choose **Delete**\.

-## Next Steps<a name="es-gsg-nextsteps-document"></a>
+## Next steps<a name="es-gsg-nextsteps-document"></a>

 Now that you know how to create a domain and index data, you might want to try some of the following exercises:
 + Learn about more advanced options for creating a domain\.
-For more information, see [Creating and Managing Amazon Elasticsearch Service Domains](es-createupdatedomains.md)\.
+For more information, see [Creating and managing Amazon Elasticsearch Service domains](es-createupdatedomains.md)\.
 + Discover how to manage the indices in your domain\.
-For more information, see [Managing Indices](managing-indices.md)\.
+For more information, see [Managing indices in Amazon Elasticsearch Service](managing-indices.md)\.
 + Try out one of the tutorials for working with Amazon Elasticsearch Service\.
-For more information, see [Amazon Elasticsearch Service Tutorials](tutorials.md)\.
+For more information, see [Amazon Elasticsearch service tutorials](tutorials.md)\.